Preventing Mental Illness

 Interventions to support students with mental illness often focus on large-scale strategies, such as school-based partnerships with community organizations, to provide treatment in schools (Richardson & Morrissette, 2012).
 Schools and communities need more support to provide mental health services in schools.
 In fact, the public education system is the largest provider of mental health services for youth.
 However, only some students are receiving the treatment they need.

 Preventing the onset of mental illness and treating mental illness is only one side of the coin.
 We must treat all individuals who are suffering with depression, anxiety, or delusions.
-But, we can be more proactive by focusing on the positive side of mental health – promoting mental health strengths .
+But, we can be more proactive by focusing on the positive side of mental health – promoting protective factors, assets and mental health .

 Promoting Mental Health